 “I think my biggest takeaway is to be grateful for what you have, but also if you can share your skill or give something back to your community you should,” said Dao.

-To connect with Chloe Dao, visit the Chloe Dao website.
+To connect with Chloe Dao or to learn more, visit the Chloe Dao website.